Natural Systems Agriculture

 “Nature as Measure”

 In this context, agriculture must be completely reconsidered.
 At The Land Institute, we seek to develop an agricultural system that uses natural systems – in preference over extractive industrial systems – as the measure of productivity.
+We also explore the cultural and educational dimensions of this new agriculture.

 William Ruckelshaus, the first Director of the United States Environmental Protection Agency, captured a key reality when he wrote: “Nature provides a free lunch, but only if we control our appetites.”